xianhuazhou/elog/README.md

 Introduction
 ------------

-elog can find specified error logs from your applications, web servers and any other text based log files, store them into [MongoDB](http://mongodb.org),you can access them via a simple web interface.
+elog can find specified error logs from your applications, web servers and any other text based log files, and store the logs into [MongoDB](http://mongodb.org).
+You can access the logs from MongoDB via a web interface with some filter options.

 Quick Start
 -----------